crisp-im/crisp-status-local/README.md

 Crisp Status Local dynamically pulls your Crisp Status configuration and checks for `local` mode nodes health.
 It then reports whether those internal nodes are `healthy`, `sick` or `dead`.

-Crisp Status Local is open-source and built in Rust; thus you are free to review, modify its code and compile it yourself.
-We know that running such a binary in your infrastructure can be sensitive, so we made it open-source.
+**👉 Crisp Status Local is open-source and built in Rust; thus you are free to review, modify its code and compile it yourself.
+We know that running such a binary in your infrastructure can be sensitive, that's why we made it open-source.**

 ## How to use it?